worldmaking/digm5010/index.md

 - An academic journal based on this format is [Distill](https://distill.pub)
 - A platform for "repdroducible research" is [Nextjournal](https://nextjournal.com) -- see [examples](https://nextjournal.com/explore)
 - A platform for building observable data apps at [Observable](https://observablehq.com) -- see [examples](https://observablehq.com/explore)

-- Follow the links in the 2024 Postscript [at the end of the original article](https://worrydream.com/ExplorableExplanations/#update-2024)
-  - A simple example is his [model-driven debate](https://worrydream.com/ClimateChange/#media-debate) -- drag the green text!

 - [Further reading](https://explorabl.es/reading/)
   - An important precursor, also acknowledged by Explorabl.es, is Seymour Papert's [Mindstorms](https://mindstorms.media.mit.edu) for computation and early education in the 1980's, which we will read more about next